jralvarezc/conf/README.md

 3. Reproducible setup (pinned versions -TODO-, one step build)
    - currently: using nix-channels
    - future: remove NIX_PATH and versioned nixpkgs
+   - nixflakes?

 4. Safe defaults (rm -i, vpn, encrypted disk and swap, autolock, frecuent and automatic dedup write-only backup)
    - current backup: restic (dedup), tresorit (filesync with mobile)
    - current storage: backblaze (not write-only), will be solved with wasabi
-   - current vpn: mullvad (without killswitch), will be solved protonvpn2
+   - current vpn: mullvad (multihop with socks5 and killswitch), proton too slow
    - current browser: chromium+plugins, brave not working with plugins

 5. Secrets as code (versioned, encrypted at rest)